hydrodynamicstability/statquotes/README.md

   - The national system of scientific measurement.  *Science*, 210:  869-874.

+- "Any fool can take data.
+It's taking good data that counts."

+  - Attributed to Eugene Commins (who denied saying it)

+  - Source:  American Institute of Physics [oral history interview of Allan Franklin by David Zierler](https://www.aip.org/history-programs/niels-bohr-library/oral-histories/44803), 12 May 2020.

 - "Data are not just numbers, they are numbers with a context."

   - George W. Cobb and David S. Moore (1997)